ellipsis/ellipsis/README.md

 $ curl -sL ellipsis.sh | MODULES='vim zsh' sh
 ```

+I recommend adding `~/.ellipsis/bin` to your `$PATH`, but you can also just
+symlink `~/.ellipsis/bin/ellipsis` somewhere convenient.

 ### Usage
-Clone and symlink into `~/.ellipsis` or curl installer and export
+Ellipsis comes with no dotfiles out of the box.
+To add a dotfiles modules, use
-`PATH=~/.ellipsis/bin:$PATH`.
-Modules to install can be specified by
+`ellipsis install`.
+Modules to install can be specified by github-user/repo or
-github-user/repo or full ssh/git/http(s) urls:
+full ssh/git/http(s) urls:

 shell
 ```